aws/aws-cdk/docs/src/cloudformation.rst

 AWS CloudFormation Library
 ##########################

+The
-The AWS Construct Library includes constructs with rich APIs for defining AWS infrastructure.
+:doc:`AWS Construct Library <aws-construct-lib>` includes constructs with rich APIs for defining AWS infrastructure.
 For example, the :py:class:`@aws-cdk/aws-s3.Bucket` construct can be used to define S3 Buckets, the :py:class:`@aws-cdk/aws-sns.Topic` construct can be used to define SNS